Question: How Does the Health Care Law (Obamacare) Affect My Business?

-- Starting in 2014, large businesses (those with 50 or more full-time workers) that must provide health coverage and do not provide adequate health insurance will be required to pay an assessment if their employees receive premium tax credits to buy their own insurance.
+- Starting January 1, 2015, large businesses (those with 50 or more full-time workers) that must provide health coverage and do not provide adequate health insurance will be required to pay an assessment if their employees receive premium tax credits to buy their own insurance.
 These assessments will offset part of the cost of these tax credits.
 The assessment for a large employer that does not offer coverage will be $2,000 per full-time employee beyond the company's first 30 workers.

 - To be deemed "affordable," the health care insurance provided by the employer must pay for at least 60 percent of covered health care expenses, and employees may not be forced to pay more than 9.5 percent of their family income (before deductions and adjustments) for coverage offered by employers.
 The question of how an employer is supposed to know the amount of "family income" is not yet addressed.

 - If a business fails to provide any coverage or the coverage is deemed not to be affordable, the amount of the penalty is $2,000 per worker, but the first 30 workers are excluded from the calculation.